 Product in our industry is, in part, differentiated by metal composition.
 In the "premium" market you have things like tri-ply, 5-ply, copper core, etc. Think of our 5-ply like a sandwich.
 The outer layers of “bread” are premium 18/10 stainless steel.
 Stainless steel provides durability, induction compatibility, and a non-reactive surface.
-The “meat” of the sandwich is three layers of aluminum, which is a metal known for its heat conductivity and responsiveness.
+The “meat” of the sandwich is three layers of aluminum and aluminum alloy, which is a combination of metal known for its heat conductivity and responsiveness.
 Like in the sandwich, the thicker the aluminum interior better (so 5-ply is better than tri-ply) and the combination of stainless steel and aluminum is a match made in cooking heaven.
 Two layers of stainless plus three layers of aluminum = 5-ply.

 Articles in this section